lancethepants/tomatoware/README.md

 tomatoware
 ==========

-Tomatoware is a development environment for mipsel embedded routers.
-It gives you the ability to compile applications natively on your mipsel device.
+Tomatoware is a development environment for mipsel and ARM embedded routers.
+It gives you the ability to compile applications natively on your device.

 Downloads for the project can be found on the github project releases page. https://github.com/lancethepants/tomatoware/releases